Skip to main content

 Clinical Haematology and Transfusion Science

-You study the origin and creation in the body of all the different types of blood cells (red, white, platelets), the roles of these in normal function, and how they are defective in blood disorders, including blood cancers.
-You will learn about blood groups, antibodies, and other important considerations in transfusion as well as transplantation.
+Study the origin and creation of different types of blood cells (red, white, platelets), the roles of these in normal function, and how they are defective in blood disorders, including blood cancers.
+Learn about blood groups, antibodies, and other important considerations in transfusion as well as transplantation.
 Coagulation and associated disorders will also be covered.
+Train in preparing blood films and identifying disorders, blood groups and antibodies in blood samples, and recognising which blood can be donated to who.

 Medical Microbiology